SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 New App Center Partners:  Your Company must have entered into a commercial agreement with SAP Concur.
 If you have not yet entered into a said agreement with SAP Concur, review the information on the [Build App Center Solutions](https://developer.concur.com/solutions/app-center.html) page.

 Existing App Center Partners: The SAP Concur Platform team will need to configure your existing sandbox, among other things to enable access.
-You can make that App expansion request by contacting your [Alliance Manager](mailto:concur_AppCenterAlliance@sap.com? subject=App%20Exapansion%20Request).
+You can make that App expansion request by contacting your [Alliance Manager](mailto:concur_AppCenterAlliance@sap.com?subject=App%20Exapansion%20Request).

 The E-Receipts and Quick Expense User App need to be certified before the App is listed in the SAP Concur App Center.
 Please follow the steps of [User App Certification Flow](e-receipts-certifiation.html/#certification-process-flow) to complete your App certification.
 Please make sure your App must achieve all the criteria in [Certification Checklist](e-receipts-certifiation.html/#certification-check-list) before you schedule the certification demo with the Certification Project Manager.

 ## Development Environment

+SAP Concur Certification Project Manager will prepare the development environment for you and send the development environment details to you by email.
+The development environment includes:

 ### Sandboxes and Accounts